Nesi-Lab/social-media-task/README.md

 |   |-- index.css                   <-- all the styling for the app
 |-- package.json
 |-- server.js                       <-- Express server with database connection and all GET or POST request handling
+|-- randomize_impersonators.py      <-- Script to generate the randomized aspects of impersonators.json (not run unless manually)
 ```

 ## Deployment